Substantial revision: October 2021

 HO701 Homeless people should never be denied accommodation because of a failure to comply with a treatment programme.
 To recognise our belief that affordable, secure and comfortable accommodation is a basic human right (HO100), the Green Party would abandon the current ‘Treatment First’ model and adopt the ‘Housing First’ model.
 This would enable them to participate in treatment with the guarantee of a stable home, addressing chronic homelessness.

-HO702 The existing homeless persons legislation would be amended to give local authorities the same duties with regard to single people and childless couples as to families, we would abolish priority need criteria, and we would ensure provision for the 'intentionally homeless'.
-Local authorities will be given a duty to provide sufficient social rented and co-operative housing to meet local needs, and the power to discharge this duty into the private rented sector will be abolished, which in many local areas will require a huge increase in the stock of social rented and co-operative housing.
+HO702 The existing homeless persons legislation would be amended to give local authorities the same duties with regard to single people and childless couples as to families, we would abolish priority need criteria, and we would ensure provision for the 'intentionally homeless' beyond the provisions set out in the ‘relief’ duty.
+Local authorities will be given a duty to provide sufficient social rented and co-operative housing to meet local needs, and the power to discharge the main housing duty (but not the relief and prevention duty) into the private rented sector will be abolished, which in many local areas will require a huge increase in the stock of social rented and co-operative housing.

 HO703 The use of inappropriate short term accommodation (including hostels and bed and breakfast accommodation) as a way of complying with the duty to the homeless will be ended as policies for social housing increase its availability to local authorities.